 Sailing Back on a 320

 Next day, Frank Young of suburban Richmond brought his stepdaughter Ella to reprise his life on an earlier boat.
 We sailed in moderate winds under 10 mph that picked up to 15 and died down again.
 Ella proved quite competent on the helm, as of course did Frank.

-One of the tugs piped up, “Coleman Bridge, this is the Marcy Moran on Channel 13.”
+One of the tugs piped up, “Coleman Bridge, he Marcy Moran on Channel 13.”

 The bridge tender woke up.
 “Yes, Coleman Bridge here.
 I guess my radio was a little low.”
-Guy has one job, right?
+The guy has one job, right?

 “I’ll be back,” Frank said, obviously pleased with the sail.

 Scroll down Rates and pick a day for a sailboat charter.
 Scroll down Reviews on Trip Advisor.
 Go back to the Home Page of Williamsburg Charter Sails.